Nephelometer: Sheath air

 Sheath air is clean filtered air that surrounds the aerosol stream to prevent particulates from circulating or depositing within the optic chamber.
 Sheath air prevents contamination caused by build-up and deposits, improves response time by containing the sample, and improves maintenance by keeping the optic chamber clean.
 The nephelometer creates the sheath air by passing air through a zero filter before beginning the sample.

 Global radiation balance

 Nephelometers are also used in global warming studies, specifically measuring the global radiation balance.
 Three wavelength nephelometers fitted with a backscatter shutter can determine the amount of solar radiation that is reflected back into space by dust and particulate matter.
 This reflected light influences the amount of radiation reaching the earth's lower atmosphere and warming the planet.

 Visibility

 Nephelometers are also used for measurement of visibility with simple one-wavelength nephelometers used throughout the world by many EPAs.
 Nephelometers, through the measurement of light scattering, can determine visibility in distance through the application of a conversion factor called Koschmieder's formula.

 Medicine

 In medicine, nephelometry is used to measure immune function.
+It is also used in clinical microbiology, for preparation of a standardized inoculum (McFarland suspension) for antimicrobial susceptibility testing.